astroprofsmith/intromodern.github.io/_sources/c7velocity.md

 $dt$ might be different for different observers.

 In Equation {eq}`oldvel`, the derivative can be understood in two ways.
-It is operator that transforms the displacement vector, that can be a function of time, into the velocity vector (that also can be a function of time).
+First, it is an operator that transforms the displacement vector, that can be a function of time, into the velocity vector (that also can be a function of time).
 A second way of understanding the derivative is that it is a ratio of two elements, a very very small vector change in the displacement divided by a very very small change in scalar time.

 Physical velocity is a vector because the displacement, $d\vec{R}$ is a 3-vector and $dt$ is a scalar.
 A vector divided by a scalar is a vector.